travisdoor/bl/docs/master/docs/language.md

 }
 ```

+!!! note
-**note:** Content of polymorphic function is semantically analyzed only when
+    Content of polymorphic function is semantically analyzed only when
     function is used.

 #### Nested master type